raydot/webpack-tutorial/README.md

 Verdict: Good tutorials.
 Nice and clear.
 Despite the order in which I approached them I think `valentino` is an evolution of `valentino2`. `valentino2` is a bit more thorough, showing how to get Webpack working with css and Vue and not just React, Babel, and HTML.

 Then later I needed a bit more schooling so I checked out the [OG Webpack Tutorial](https://webpack.js.org/guides/getting-started/).
 It's in the folder `og`.
+I added the folder `og-2` to continue the tutorial through the ['asset management' and 'development' sections](https://webpack.js.org/guides/output-management/) without wiping out the code from the first part of the tutorial.

 ## Steps to packing your Web with Babel: